crabnebula-dev/broken-navigator/challenges/space-navigator/4/INTERNAL.md

 ## Learning

 Custom commands can be manually invoked by crafting the command payload and invoking it via `__TAURI__.invoke()`.
-Custom commands can bypass the allowlist.
+Custom command invoke strings are different than Tauri module invokes.

 ## Application Layout